 Active pickups came around in the ’70s but for a while, EMG was more of a studio / session guitarist’s pickup.
 Producers then started recommending the pickups to metal guitarists and they spread like wildfire.
 They changed the game in metal by providing a cleaner and always consistent signal.
-You could put an EMG 81 in literally anything and have it work out on some level.
+You could put an EMG 81 in literally anything and have it work out on some fairly audible level.

 In time, Seymour Duncan hit the market with their Blackout line and more recently Fishman hit the market like a tsunami.
 Both of these product lines saw a lot of players, including myself immediately jump from EMG to the new kid on the block.
 I have always returned to EMG for a number of reasons and I’m not alone but you can find many strong active options on the market.